Bakhomious/unideb-state-exam/src/1-4-2-AI-basics.md

 - Total number of nodes generated: $1+b+b^2+b^3+\cdots+b^d=O\left(b^d\right)$
   - All nodes remain in memory, so both time and space complexity are $O(b^d)$.
 - The memory requirements are a bigger problem for breadth-first search than the execution time.
-  - As a typical real-world example, consider a problem with branching factor $b=10$, processing speed 1 million nodes/second, and memory requirements of 1 Kbyte/node.
-A search to depth $d=10$ would take less than 3 hours, but would require 10 terabytes of memory.

 ![BFS Example](imgs/bfsai.png)